smartdatalake/simsearch/README.md

 SimSearch is a Java library providing support for combined similarity search against multi-attribute entities, i.e., datasets with different types of properties (textual/categorical, numerical, spatial, temporal, etc.).
 The queries enable multi-attribute similarity search for data exploration and may involve different similarity measures per attribute (Jaccard, Euclidean, Manhattan, etc.):

 - *Categorical (set-valued) similarity search*: return data elements with the highest similarity score to the given query set of keywords.
+- *Textual (string) similarity search*: return data elements with the highest similarity score to the given query string.
 - *Numerical similarity search*: return data elements with the highest similarity score to the given query (numerical) value.
-- *Spatial similarity search*: implements k-nearest neighbor search and return data elements closest to the given query (point) location.
+- *Spatial similarity search*: implements k-nearest neighbor search and returns data elements closest to the given query (point) location.
+- *Temporal similarity search*: return data elements with the highest similarity score to the given query (date/time) value.

 Attribute data values may come from diverse data sources, and each one can be either ingested or queried in-situ: